Michaelcho1201/ECS299-michael-cho/README.md

 - Adjusts difficulty after each battle
 - Generates a 6-Pokémon opponent team using an LLM
 - Changes team strength based on difficulty percentage
-- Includes Pokémon roles, items, abilities, natures, EVs, and moves
+- Includes Pokémon roles, hp, attack, and shows hp remaining and damage, also in tune with type effective table.

 ## Current Main Files